Abogeerick/Code-challenge-week3/README.md

 # FLATDANGO
 This is a website that allows users to view and buy tickets.
-It contains a list of movie names.It also contains the movie details which include the title, description, poster, showtime,runtime,capacity,sold out tickets, available tickets
+It contains a list of movie names.It also contains the movie details which include the title, description, poster, showtime,runtime,capacity,sold out tickets, available tickets.

 ## Table of Contents
 * Requirements